Hypersensitivity Nephropathy

 Etiology

 Acute interstitial nephritis can be categorized into 5 groups based on the inciting etiology: (1) drug hypersensitivity reactions, (2) infections, (3) immune-mediated disease, (4) glomerular, and (5) idiopathic.
-All of these entities manifest as an abrupt onset of renal dysfunction, which may occur at any time following exposure to the inciting agent.
+All of these entities manifest as an abrupt onset of kidney dysfunction, which may occur at any time following exposure to the inciting agent.

 Drug Hypersensitivity